*This process was previously called the Request for Medical Hardship Withdrawal.*

 - Summer Semester – due September 30

 The Late Semester Hardship Withdrawal Request process does not provide refunds.
 Approval does not provide reimbursement of tuition or fees.
-Requests for refunds are only accepted prior to the 70% mark and must be requested through the Cashier's Office process directly by completing their Tuition and Fees Refund Appeal Application after withdrawing from classes in your Online Center.
+Requests for refunds are only accepted prior to the 70% mark and must be requested through the Cashier's Office process directly by completing their Tuition and Fee Refund Appeal Application after withdrawing from classes in your Online Center.
 Please refer to that form for guidelines, requirements, and the appeal review process.

 Late Semester Hardship Withdrawal Request Procedures